quillforms/quillforms/readme.txt

 = 2.0.0  = 9 Feb 2023
 Feature: Introducing the group block to group questions at the same page.
+Feature: Add custom css feature to allow designers to add their own css.
 Fix: Fixing some issues related to validation.
 Fix: Fixing various CSS issues and improving some designs.